kothasaanvi8/elcfs_protein_complex_modeling/README.md

 Steps to Run the Pipeline in Google Colab:

-	1. Navigate to the notebook file in the GitHub repository and copy its URL.
-	2. Open Google Colab.
+	1. Open Google Colab.
-	3. In the File menu, select “Open Notebook,” then click the GitHub tab.
+	2. In the File menu, select “Open Notebook,” then click the GitHub tab.
-	4. In the GitHub search bar, enter the following repository: GaryWilkins/elcfs_protein_complex_modeling.
+	3. In the GitHub search bar, enter the following repository: GaryWilkins/elcfs_protein_complex_modeling.
-	5. Choose the notebook you want to open and run, starting with the first and working sequentially through the set.
+	4. Choose the notebook you want to open and run, starting with the first and working sequentially through the set.
 Descriptions of the notebooks are provided below.
-	6. Note: Google Colab does not permanently save outputs.
+	5. Note: Google Colab does not permanently save outputs.
 Connect a Google Drive account when prompted to save results.
 Additionally, Google Colab’s free-tier resources are limited, and you may need a subscription for more intensive computations.

 Pipeline Execution